university-of-york/uoy-design-patterns/src/pages/319-equal-height-rows.md

 <div class="lead"><p>When you need to have boxes within a row all appear the same height regardless of the content, you can call this module on the row.
 The easiest way is to add a class of `js-equal-height-row` to an `o-grid__row` and it will automatically resize the grid boxes within the row to be the same height as the tallest one in the row.</p></div>

+The default `component` mixin automatically sets the height to 100%<sup>*</sup> of `:only-child`ren, so they will expand to fill the grid box.

+<small>* Actually, it sets the height to 100% - 20px, the default bottom margin on components</small>

 ### Use

 ```javascript